 One of the most frightening things that can happen to a parent is to be faced with the abduction of a child.
 The fact that it was done by the other parent of the child does not make the situation much easier.
 In the U.S., various federal and state laws give redress for when a spouse abducts a child.
-There are also uniform laws which all of the states, except for Massachusetts and the territory of Puerto Rico, have adopted to create uniform procedures for child custody and abduction cases.
-Further, if the abduction is international, there is a whole different set of laws through the Hague Convention that govern the proceedings return to the U.S.
+There are also uniform laws that all of the states, except for Massachusetts and the territory of Puerto Rico, have adopted to create uniform procedures for child custody and abduction cases.
+Further, if the abduction is international, there is a whole different set of laws through the Hague Convention that governs the proceedings return to the U.S.

-The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a uniform set of laws which provides a standard to determine which court has jurisdiction to decide a custody case.
+The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a uniform set of laws that provides a standard to determine which court has jurisdiction to decide a custody case.
 The UCCJEA was created to prevent conflicting decisions from different state courts in child abduction cases between related parties.
 The Act prioritizes the jurisdiction of the courts of the child’s home state, which is defined as the state where the child has lived with a parent for six consecutive months prior to the commencement of the proceeding (or since birth for children younger than six months).
 If the child has not lived in any state for at least six months, then jurisdiction lies with a court in a state where the child and at least one parent have significant connections.
 Thus, if there is substantial evidence concerning the child’s care, protection, training, and personal relationships in a state, that will be considered the child’s home state.
 If more than one state meets the significant connections/substantial evidence test, the judges of the two states must communicate and determine which state has the most significant connections to the child.
 Where no state meets the test, the court where the action was filed retains jurisdiction.

 In the event a parent abducts a child to another state, the contesting parent should file a petition for custody and a Writ of habeus corpus within six months in the original home state court of the child for his or her return.
 Once the Writ is signed by the judge, it should be brought to the sheriff in the county of the state where the child was taken.
 The sheriff will serve the Writ on the parent who abducted the child and may take the child at that time to deliver him or her to the other parent.
 Alternatively, the court may direct the abducting parent to produce the child at the next court appearance.